cs124/pa0-jupyter-tutorial/platform/Windows.md

 - Windows 11 (any version)
 - Windows 10 version 2004 or higher (Build 19041 or higher)

-To check your Windows version, press `Windows key + R`, type `winver`, and press Enter.

-If you're running an older version of Windows 10, you can update through Windows Settings > Update & Security > Windows Update.

 ### Installation Steps

 1. **Open PowerShell as Administrator**
-   - Right-click on the Start button
-   - Select "Windows PowerShell (Admin)" or "Terminal (Admin)"
-   - If prompted by User Account Control, click "Yes"

 2. **Install WSL with Ubuntu**

    Run this single command:

-       wsl --install
+       wsl --install -d Ubuntu

-   This command will:
-   - Enable the required WSL features
-   - Download and install the latest Linux kernel
-   - Install Ubuntu as your default Linux distribution
-   - Set WSL 2 as the default version

-   Note: This process may take several minutes depending on your internet connection.
+   This process may take several minutes depending on your internet connection.
+You may be asked to reboot your computer and/or create a Linux username and password.

-3. **Restart your computer**

-   After the installation completes, restart your computer when prompted.

-4. **Set up Ubuntu**

-   After restarting:
-   - Ubuntu will automatically launch and complete the installation
-   - You'll be prompted to create a UNIX username and password
-   - Choose a username (lowercase, no spaces) and password
-   - **Important:** Your password won't be visible as you type it - this is normal for Linux password entry
-   - Remember this password - you'll need it for administrative tasks

 5. **Verify installation**

    Once setup is complete, you should see a terminal prompt that looks something like:

        username@computername:~$

+   Close the shell and start a new one.
+Run the command `wsl -l -v`.
+You should see something like

+         NAME        STATE    VERSION
+       * Ubuntu      Stopped     2

    If you see this, congratulations!
 You have a working Linux environment.